 - Bowel dysfunction may occur with a rectocele.

 - It has been traditionally assumed that left untreated, uterine prolapse will gradually worsen.
-There is some evidence, however, that this may not be the case, and that spontaneous remission may happen.
+There is evidence, however, that this may not be the case and that spontaneous remission may happen.
 Obesity is a risk factor for progression.

 - Good prognosis is associated with young age, good physical health and a BMI within normal limits.